This article or section may contain misleading parts. Please help clarify this article according to any suggestions provided on the talk page.

 Traditional Bulgarian kompot

-Kompot or compote is a non-alcoholic sweet beverage that may be served hot or cold, depending on tradition and season.
-It is obtained by cooking fruit such as strawberries, apricots, peaches, apples, raspberries, rhubarb, plums, or sour cherries in a large volume of water, often together with sugar or raisins as additional sweeteners.
-Sometimes different spices such as vanilla or cinnamon are added for additional flavour, especially in winter when kompot is usually served hot.
-Kompot is popular in Central and Eastern European countries as well as in Southern Europe.
+As a drink, kompot is a sweet, non-alcoholic beverage that may be served hot or cold, depending on tradition and season.
+It is created by cooking fruit such as strawberries, apricots, peaches, apples, raspberries, rhubarb, plums, or sour cherries in a large volume of water, often together with sugar, honey, or raisins as additional sweeteners.
+Sometimes different spices, such as vanilla or cinnamon, are added for additional flavour, especially in the winter, when kompot is usually served hot.
+Kompot is popular in Central and Eastern European countries, as well as in Southern Europe.

 The consumption of kompot has been declining since the 1980s.
-With the end of food preservation in many countries of South and Eastern Europe, kompot has been supplanted by fruit juice, soft drinks and mineral water.[6]
+With the end of food preservation in many Southern and Eastern European countries[citation needed], kompot has been supplanted by fruit juice, soft drinks and mineral water.[6]

 See also